shravan-padakanti/scala-1/Objects-Everywhere.md

 package idealized.scala

 abstract class Boolean extends AnyVal {
+    // This method will simulate the boolean.
+Usage:
+    // if (cond) x else y ===== cond.ifThenElse(x,y)
+    // We will define the other operators using this
+    // method.
     def ifThenElse[T](t: => T, e: => T): T

     def && (x: => Boolean): Boolean = ifThenElse(x, false)